In-field Point of Care testing

-Why test for DNA in the field?
+Why test for DNA at the Point of Care?

 There are obvious benefits to be able to perform a DNA analysis immediately on-site when and where it is needed.
 For environmental testing, the terminology is in-field testing, for clinical concerns it is termed point-of-care testing or POCT.
 Such testing is indeed the holy grail of molecular diagnostics.
 Rapid verification of disease, infection, or contamination enhances the efficacy of first response, saving lives, preventing disease spread, enabling preemptive isolation of affected individuals or animals or diseased crops, providing an early warning when there are toxins or disease-causing pathogens present in the environment.
 Yet everyday molecular diagnostics require expensive instrumentation operated by technologists within specialized laboratory facilities; to deliver such tests outside the lab presents significant challenges.